Adedoyin-Abass/Password_Manager/README.md

 # Password_Manager
 I created a simple password manager within 20 hours I'm excited to share my latest project - a simple yet secure password manager that I built using Python!
 This project showcases the power of cryptography in protecting sensitive information.

-So my motivation began some time ago after picking up myself and cybersecurity back up, which I had brushed aside because of my time-consuming job role with Chivita.
-I decided I needed to do more projects and have more hands-on practicals.
-Hence this.😁
 My motivation for creating this password manager was to learn about secure data storage and encryption.
 I wanted to understand how it works and put it into practice.
 I'm passionate about cybersecurity, and this project was a great opportunity to dive deeper into the world of encryption.

 Why I chose Fernet and RSA